-Another original premise of object-oriented programming has been the desire to write programs that favor immutability [6].
-Indeed, there has been a quest to eliminate the assignment statement altogether [15].
-To follow this quest, for the first several weeks our students only write programs free of side effects.
-This is enforced by the programming environment, ProfessorJ, which requires that every method produces a value (not void), and which prohibits the use of the assignment statement within a method body.
-A beneficial consequence of these restrictions is the fact that it is very easy to design tests for all methods.
+weeks our students only write programs free of side effects.
+This is enforced by the programming environment, ProfessorJ, which requires that every method produces a value (not void), and which prohibits the use of assignment within a method body.
+As a consequence of these restrictions our students can very easily design tests for all methods.

-1.3 HtDCH: The Pedagogy
+1.2 HtDCH: The Pedagogy

 The TeachScheme!
-Project [1] introduced the pedagogy of teaching program design through the use of DESIGN RECIPEs.
+Project [1] introduced the pedagogy of teaching program design through the use of DESIGN RECIPES.
 DESIGN RECIPE is a pedagogical tool that promotes self-regulatory learning [18, 19] and provides the opportunity for pedagogical interventions.

-Self-regulatory learning research shows that students learn better when the task is divided into small steps, and at every step the learner is given clear instructions on how to proceed, a goal to accomplish, and a way to measure whether the goal has been achieved.
+Self-regulatory learning research shows that students learn better when the task is divided into small steps, where at every step the learner has clear instructions on how to proceed, a goal to accomplish, and a way to determine if the goal has been achieved.